MobaHinted/client/readme.md

 When this is at a usable point (e.g. Rito accepts my app, and there are enough features to make it even vaguely competitive), I'll release a binary for Windows, and all you will have to do is download and run that.

-To spin it up in the mean-time you should just need Python 3 and to run the following command to set up the virtual environment and install the requirements.
+To spin it up in the mean-time you should just need Python 3 (built on 3.12) and to run the following command to set up the virtual environment and install the requirements.

 1. `virtualenv venv
     && pip install -r requirements.txt`

 2. You'll also need an `.env` file setup with the following variables.
    - `RIOT_API_KEY` your [Riot API key](https://developer.riotgames.com/)